 Companies like DE Shaw, Renaissance, Two Sigma, Bridgewater, and more are just a few examples of algorithmic hedge funds that have significantly outperformed those using more traditional, fundamental analyses.

 Take D.E.
 Shaw, for example for algo trading course.
 The New York-based company’s largest hedge fund increased by an astonishing 19.4% in 2020 alone, despite the financial uncertainty of the pandemic and election year.
 The hedge fund has invested approximately $55 billion in sheer assets.
 Since launching in 2001, D.E.
 Shaw hasn’t had a single down year, with an impressive annualized net return of 11.7%.

 Likewise, the Medallion Fund is considered to be one of the leading hedge funds in the entire world, with a secretive group of scientists behind the spectacular performance of this quantitative investment fund.
 In the past three decades, the Medallion Fund has racked up over $100 billion in trading gains.
 What’s most notable about Medallion is that the hedge fund made these gains in less time than its competitors, with fewer assets.
 Like D.E.
 Shaw, the company has rarely seen a loss.

-Behind almost every successful hedge fund is a methodical team of data scientists and analysts who know the power of using algorithmic trading to secure their spot at the top of the markets.
+Behind almost every successful hedge fund is a methodical team of data scientists and analysts who know the power of using algorithmic trading with python to secure their spot at the top of the markets.